 Distinctiveness is the suitability of a trademark to distinguish the applied-for goods or services of one company from those of another company.
 In the case of company marks, distinctiveness means the suitability of the mark to distinguish one company from another for the industry in question.
 Distinctiveness is a prerequisite for protectability in the case of trademarks and corporate identifiers.

-The BGH (BGHZ 167, 278, para 18 - FUSSBALL WM 2006) defines distinctiveness thus:
+The German Federal Court of Justice (Bundesgerichtshof - BGH) defines distinctiveness thus (BGHZ 167, 278, para 18 - FUSSBALL WM 2006):

 The essential function of a trade mark is to guarantee to the consumer or end user the identity of the origin of the goods or services designated by the mark by enabling him to distinguish those goods or services from goods or services of a different origin without any possibility of confusion.
-By virtue of its distinctive character, a trade mark may identify the product or service covered by it as originating from a particular undertaking and thus enable that product or service to be distinguished from those of other undertakings (ECJ, Judgment of.
+By virtue of its distinctive character, a trade mark may identify the product or service covered by it as originating from a particular company and thus enable that product or service to be distinguished from those of other companies (ECJ, Judgment of.
 16.9.2015 - C-215/14 - Société des Produits Nestlé/Cadbury UK Ltd).

 Distinctiveness is examined independently by the German Patent and Trademark Office (DPMA) and the European Union Intellectual Property Office (EUIPO) for each of the goods or services applied for.
-If the distinctive character is lacking for a product, this indicates the lack of distinctive character for the associated service (BGH, v 13.
+If the distinctive character is lacking for a product, this indicates the lack of distinctive character for the associated service (BGH, of 13.
 09.2012, I ZB 68/11 - Deutschlands schönste Seiten).
 Criteria other than distinctiveness are irrelevant.
-It is therefore irrelevant, for example, a "certain excess of imagination" of the sign applied for (ECJ v.
-21.10.2004, C-64/02 - DAS PRINZIP DER BEQUEMLICHKEIT).
+It is therefore irrelevant, for example, a "certain excess of imagination" of the sign applied for (ECJ of 21.10.2004, C-64/02 - DAS PRINZIP DER BEQUEMLICHKEIT).
 Designations such as "super" or "ideal" are usually not distinctive.

 Example